1995 Quebec referendum: Bertrand v. Quebec

 The looming referendum prompted a number of actions in the Quebec Superior Court, which were consolidated under the application of prominent lawyer Guy Bertrand.
 Bertrand asked for interim and permanent injunctions against the holding of the referendum.
 The Federal Attorney General declined to intervene, and after failing in a motion to strike the application, the Quebec Attorney General unilaterally withdrew from the hearing.
 The Quebec government moved the September sitting of the National Assembly two days forward to be sure that parliamentary immunity would prevent MNAs from being summoned to testify.

 Justice Lesage of the Court found that secession could only legally be performed by constitutional amendment pursuant to Section V of the Constitution Act, 1982, and that a unilateral declaration of independence would be "manifestly illegal."
 Lesage refused to issue an injunction to stop the referendum, as he believed that to do so could paralyze the workings of government and cause more disorder than the referendum being held.
 The Court opted for declaratory relief, declaring that the Sovereignty Bill and the referendum constituted a serious threat to Bertrand's Charter rights.

 Parizeau denounced the decision as undemocratic, stated that the Constitution Act, 1982 did not apply to Quebec, and refused to move the referendum timetable.
 Quebec Attorney General Paul Bégin stated that he believed an extra-constitutional referendum was legal pursuant to international law.
-Daniel Johnson announced the following day that the ruling would not change the strategy of the "No" campaign.
+Quebec Liberal leader and "No" campaign chairman Daniel Johnson announced the following day that the ruling would not change the strategy of the "No" campaign.
 Some Federal officials questioned if their level of government could be involved after the declaration, but ultimately the Federal government decided to participate.

 Referendum question

 In a dramatic reading at the Grand Théâtre de Québec on September 6, the final version of the Sovereignty Bill was unveiled.
 The bill would be tabled in the National Assembly awaiting the result of the referendum.

 The question in the 1980 referendum, in an attempt to build a broad coalition, had sought only the authority to negotiate sovereignty with the Canadian government, and promised a second referendum to ratify the results of any negotiation.
 Parizeau believed a second referendum was unnecessary and would only encourage the remainder of Canada to use delaying tactics.
-The draft initial Act featured a question only asking for the authority to declare Quebec sovereign.
+The draft initial act featured a question only asking for the authority to declare Quebec sovereign.